Kuijjer Lab

 SCORPION (Osorio et al., Nat Comput Sci): Single Cell Oriented Reconstruction of PANDA-based Individually Optimized Networks.
 SCORPION uses PANDA's message passing algorithm to model gene regulatory networks based on single-cell data.
 SCORPION is available as an R package on Github and on CRAN.

-CAVACHON (Hsieh et al., NeurIPS 2022 LMLR workshop): Cell cluster Analysis with Variational Autoencoder using Conditional Hierarchy Of latent representatioN.
+CAVACHON (Hsieh et al., arXiv): Cell cluster Analysis with Variational Autoencoder using Conditional Hierarchy Of latent representatioN.
 CAVACHON is a hierarchical Variational AutoEncoder that can analyze joint contribution, as well as isolate variability in single data types, based on a Directed Acyclic Graph.
 CAVACHON can, for example, be applied to integrate and isolate variability in single-cell multi-modal data.
-It is available as an R package on Github.
+A prototype of the method was presented at the NeurIPS 2022 LMLR workshop.
+CAVACHON is available in Python on Github.

 Non-network tools